learn-co-curriculum/dsc-word-vectorization-lab/README.md

 Now, let's visualize everything!
-Run the cell below to a 3D visualization of the songs.
+Run the cell below to view both 3D and 2D visualizations of the songs.

 ```python